RENUUG/eduroamIdP/README.md

 Again, this repository was created to customise the original scripts to fit in with the Ugandan NREN as a separate project to help easily automate eduroam set up in Uganda.

-If you have read and understood the above, either continue to README.mdown or you can visit the link below to access th e original
+If you have read and understood the above, either continue to README.mdown or you can visit the link below to access the original

 https://github.com/ubuntunet/eduroam_radius

-Either way, good luck
+Either way, Good Luck

 # Ansible Playbook for an eduroam IdP/Radius server